phamxuanhung2004/MAS2-Introduction-to-Data-Sciene/README.md

 IV.
 Discussion

-When analyzing this model, it tells us something about the attribute that make travelers survived.
+When analyzing this model, it tells us something about the attribute that make we survive.
 First is about gender and age, it actually is commonsense.
 In every incident, woman, the young and the old is always priority.
 They are the group which are more likely to receive a rescue boat than the male and adult.
 It may also explain why the Age value in the model has the coefficent at only 0.08 as not only the young being priority but also the old.

-Second is PClass, it highly recommend that if travelers book the higher class in a voyage, it is more likely that they will survived.
-Perhaps, it happens as the higher class in a voyage was equipped with more emergency tools that those from lower class, they tend to have more chance to access rescue transportation than the other.
+Second is PClass, it highly recommend that if you book the higher class in a cuisine, it is more likely that you will survived.
+Perhaps, it happens as the higher class in a voyager is equiped with more emergency equipment that those from lower class, they have more chance to access rescue transportation than the other.

 V. Conclusion

 In the last, we want to disclaim that, there will be other models which have the capability to explain the data better than the model we use, but the linear model that we use can easily understand and analyze for most of people.
 Another thing we want to discuss is that this incident is quite "specific", as there are many kind of transportation accident, plus Titanic happened along time ago so it might be a little out of date with the technology, mindset and culture today.
 But we highly believe that the attribute we chose which is sex, age and pclass in any era still have a big impact in the survival rate of a passenger.